matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/Transactions/matrixone-transaction-overview/how-to-use.md

 ## Autocommit

-In MatrixOne, there is a parameter `AUTOCOMMIT`, which determines whether there is no single SQL statement to be automatically committed as an independent transaction without `START TRANSACTION` or `BEGIN`.
+In MatrixOne, there is a parameter `AUTOCOMMIT`, which determines whether there is a single SQL statement to be automatically committed as an independent transaction without `START TRANSACTION` or `BEGIN`.
 The syntax is as follows:

 ```sql
 -- Set the value of this parameter